 - 6 oz can of tomato paste

-- 28 oz can of whole tomatoes or tomato purée
+- 28 oz can of whole tomatoes , or tomato puree

 - 30 oz tomato sauce, equals 2-15 oz cans